 Students will study 30 hours a week including four 75-minute lessons Monday-Friday with lectures, workshops, assemblies, educational visits and tutor time.
 Students can study four subjects each week based on individual academic needs and interests.
 Lessons, taught by qualified subject teachers, integrate theory and practice, combining classroom instructions and practical workshops and experiments in the laboratories.
-Students will be introduced to different ways of learning, and take an active part in challenging and stimulating subject-focused workshops and lectures.
-They are also encouraged to work independently outside the classroom to develop study skills.
+Students will be introduced to different ways of learning, and take an active part in challenging and stimulating workshops and lectures on topics relevant to your success now and in your future.
+These include careers planning, Internet safety, first aid, financial literacy as well as subject-focused lectures that are run by experts and acclaimed celebrities in their fields.
+Students are also encouraged to work independently outside the classroom to develop study skills.

-The course of A-Level Summer Study Program fully integrates English language learning and academic subject study through European ground-breaking teaching method – Content and Language Integrated Learning (CLIL), an approach for learning content through a foreign language (English), thus teaching both the subject and the language.
+The lessons of A-Level / IB Summer Study Program fully integrates English language learning and academic subject study through European ground-breaking teaching method – Content and Language Integrated Learning (CLIL), an approach for learning content through a foreign language (English), thus teaching both the subject and the language.

 For international students who aim to enhance their language skills in order to study at a top British boarding school will have opportunity to develop English language skills in interpersonal communication and in academic language proficiency, through a wide range of English study options, such as IELTS Preparation, English Grammar, Literature, Essay Writing or Presentation Skills.